vjgtigers/Terminal-File-Manager/README.md

 1. For the most part functions like windows cd except for some edge cases
 2. No error message on fail and also fails if dir already present
-# Config
-allows the ability to customize aspects of the program <br>
-see [CONFIG.MD](CONFIG.md) for more in depth and TFV_config_template.txt for an example config

 # Other
 ## Contributing